 As soon as we arrived, the roars of engines ripping through the tracks filled the air.
 I smelled burning tires against the asphalt and the smoke they produced fogged the air in the distance.
 Smoke from the many vapors around contributed as well.
-I guess it's a thing, but I don't judge (I vape as well.
-Vape Nation!).
+I guess it's a thing, but I don't judge.
 As I walked closer to crowds, I smelled fried chicken.

 Now I was really intrigued, but we'll get to the fried chicken in a bit.

 One of the most impressive things about the drifting event was that the participants were not only passionate about the sport itself, but also flipping cars for the event.
 These guys and gals are very hands on here, working on cars just for drifting.
 I developed a lot of respect for these folks.
 They really put a lot of time and energy into this thing.